 - I created a blog and inadvertently developed an audience, years before even knowing that I wanted to become an online course creator.

-- I did not branch out, and kept making advanced content on the same topic, making my offer unique in that space
+- I did not branch out and kept making advanced content on the same topic, making my offer unique in that space

-In the end, it all worked out OK because despite my early mistakes, I had a huge audience via my blog.
+In the end, it all worked out OK because, despite my early mistakes, I had a huge audience via my blog.
 I think having an audience cures everything in terms of online course creation.

-Without them, it wouldn't matter the quality of my courses as no one would be there to purchase them and make it all sustainable in the long term, so I’m super thankful to anyone who ever bought one of my courses or shared my blog posts.
+Without them, it wouldn't matter the quality of my courses as no one would be there to purchase them and make them all sustainable in the long term, so I’m super thankful to anyone who ever bought one of my courses or shared my blog posts.

-I think that this mixed revenue model of self-hosting plus publishing preferably in multiple marketplaces if applicable is the way to go for the majority of course creators, if they want to make it sustainable in the long run.
+I think that this mixed revenue model of self-hosting plus publishing preferably in multiple marketplaces if applicable is the way to go for the majority of course creators if they want to make it sustainable in the long run.

 So I guess my best piece of advice as an online course creator is to follow your gut feeling, it will prove to you to be right, sometimes in the weirdest of ways 😉!

-I hope this convinces you that yes it’s possible to teach online, and that it’s a very rewarding career and life, and that you can do it too!
+I hope this convinces you that yes it’s possible to teach online, that it’s a very rewarding career and life, and that you can do it too!